-Wipe the flange, flange nut and spindle to remove dust and debris.
+- Wipe the flange, FIXTEC nut and spindle to remove dust and debris.
 Inspect the parts for damage.
-Replace if needed.

-4. Place the flange on spindle, as shown.
+Replace if needed. - 4.
+Place the flange on spindle, as shown (Fig. 3).

-Place the selected wheel on the spindle and align it with the flange.
+- 5. Place the selected wheel on the spindle and align it with the flange. - Press in the spindle lock button.
+With the tightening tab up, thread the FIXTEC nut clockwise onto the spindle.
+Use the tightening tab on the FIXTEC nut to grasp the nut and tighten securely.
+Press down the tightening tab. - 7.
+To remove wheel, remove the battery pack and reverse the procedure.

-6. Position the flange nut over the spindle according to wheel thickness (Fig. 4).

-Press in the spindle lock button while turning the flange nut clockwise.
-Tighten securely using a spanner wrench.

-8. To remove wheel, remove the battery pack and reverse the procedure.